 2018 In the Studio: Art by MoMA’s Learning Community, The Museum of Modern Art, New York, USA

-2009 T+T=A – Tusculanae & Tusculani artisti in città, Spazio Zip, Frascati (Italy); Title of artwork: “Untitled” (installation), Curators: Alessia Chiappini, Elisa Santinelli
+2009 T+T=A – Tusculanae & Tusculani artisti in città, Spazio Zip, Frascati, Italy

-2008 Tuscolanae, III edition, Museo Scuderie Aldobrandini, Frascati (Italy); Title of artwork: “Cercantemi” (video), Curators: Elisa Santinelli, Giorgia Simoncelli
+2008 Tuscolanae, III edition, Museo Scuderie Aldobrandini, Frascati, Italy

-2007 Video art exhibition, Accademia di Belle Arti, Rome (Italy); Title of artwork: “Cercantemi” (video), Curator: Luca Valerio
+2007 Video art exhibition, Accademia di Belle Arti, Rome, Italy

-2004 Notte Bianca, Accademia di Belle Arti, Roma, Mostra di Pittura; Curator: Gianfranco Notargiacomo
+2004 Notte Bianca, Mostra di Pittura; Accademia di Belle Arti, Rome, Italy

-2004 Settimana della Cultura, Accademia di Belle Arti, Roma, Mostra di Pittura; Curator: Gianfranco Notargiacomo
+2004 Settimana della Cultura, Accademia di Belle Arti, Rome, Italy

 Solo exhibitions: